LiamKearn/docker-cow/README.md

 upper layer which is exposed to the container:
 ![Appending to contentful](example.png)

+What I just said was a over abstraction (and a bit of a lie), please read: https://docs.kernel.org/filesystems/overlayfs.html to understand how this actually works.

 In short this means you can mount a read-only filesystem to the container and still transparently allow ephemeral writes.
 Think staging environment sharing production's assets (hopefully with some level of data washing inbetween).